 1. Stay Within Your Budget

-This is rather obvious: if you don’t have the money, don’t buy it!
+Here is a crucial piece of credit counseling advice we can’t stress enough – if you don’t have the money, don’t buy it!
 This doesn’t mean you can never enjoy your life.
 It just means you have to plan for big purchases to make sure you can cover your necessities.
 Even if you do make the occasional impulse purchase, make sure you are not going in the red and everything else has been accounted for in the budget.

 2. Make Sure You Value Your Splurge